kaykRodr1gu3s/PySharkAnalyzer/README.md

 ## Usage
 ### Live capture

 For the code work, on the [Live capture](https://github.com/kaykRodr1gu3s/PySharkAnalyzer/tree/main/Live%20capture) you just need to configure the NIC , read the [Live capture configuration](#live-capture).
 Is possible you change the CSV name that will be generated just change the code
 ```python
 df.to_csv('My_pcap.csv', index=False)
 ```
 The csv name is the ```My_pcap.csv```.
 If you want outher name, just eraise the 'My_pcap.pcap' put your name and run the code.

+You can capture outher interface outher like the Wi-fi, you can see all the interface on wireshark interface.

 ### File capture